-Karen Bakker is a professor, author, and researcher of digital innovation and environmental governance.
+Karen Bakker is an author and award winning researcher of digital innovation and environmental governance.

 The Sounds of Life